 Sierra-at-Tahoe (South Lake Tahoe)

-Small, yet mighty is the description of the area on Huckleberry Mountain (2,698 m).
+The area on Huckleberry Mountain (2,698 m) can be described as small but beautiful.
 A 15-minute drive from South Lake Tahoe, 46 kilometres of pistes and about 50 km of ski routes await experienced skiers and tree skiing fans.
 The valley station is located at 2,225 m and thus at snow-sure altitudes.
 It is considered a family area with many lifts and slopes suitable for beginners.
 However, a great off-piste area also awaits off-piste fans in the Huckleberry Bowl.
 A real highlight is the Star Wars snow park, where Yoda welcomes freestyle beginners and the obstacles are themed after the famous space saga.

 Kirkwood (South Lake Tahoe)